 Breast Cancer Assistance Program

 At its Columbia, Maryland headquarters, the American Breast Cancer Foundation operates a national Breast Cancer Assistance Program that provides financial assistance for breast cancer screenings and diagnostic tests for uninsured and underserved individuals, regardless of age or gender.
 ABCF makes these lifesaving tests available to individuals who otherwise would have no other means of access.
 In doing so, ABCF hopes to improve the chances of ruling out breast cancer, or diagnosing the disease at an early stage so that it may be treated successfully and increase survivorship.
-Over 50 percent of ABCF callers already have symptoms of the disease.
+More than 50 percent of ABCF callers already have symptoms of the disease.

 To seek assistance or learn more about ABCF’s Breast Cancer Assistance Program, contact the toll free number, 844-219-ABCF (2223) to speak with a Program Specialist.
 Bilingual Program Specialists are also on staff and available to be of assistance.
 Please be advised that there is an application process in which proof of residency and income qualification are required.
 ABCF does not disclose income qualifications to the public, but almost everyone that is uninsured and meets each state's poverty guideline level, qualifies.
 ABCF’s Breast Cancer Assistance Program hours are Monday - Thursday 9am to 4pm, and Friday’s 9am to 12:00pm, EST. Please be advised that applications are on a first-come-first-served basis and, due to the high demand of requests, there is no guarantee that at the time of your call, applications will be available.